joyemang33/joyemang33.github.io/_pages/about.md

 }
 </style>

-Hi, I'm Qiuyang Mang, a first year Computer Science PhD student at *UC Berkeley* advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/) at [SkyLab](https://sky.cs.berkeley.edu/).
+Hi, I'm Qiuyang Mang, a first year CS PhD student at advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/) at UC Berkeley at [SkyLab](https://sky.cs.berkeley.edu/).
 Prior to this, I received B.E. at *The Chinese University of Hong Kong, Shenzhen,* advised [Prof. Pinjia He](https://pinjiahe.github.io/).
 I also spent an unforgettable year as a research assistant at *National University of Singapore* with [Prof. Manuel Rigger](https://www.manuelrigger.at/).

 My research interests lie in *Data Management*, *Software Engineering*, and *Algorithms*, with a focus on: